 6. Systematic analysis of hazardous substances

-A flow chart shows the pollutant management rating system that we follow for each product.
+A flow chart shows the hazard substances management rating system that we follow for each product.
 In this risk analysis, we find out which tests are necessary to detect any existing hazardous substances.

 • Assessment method for hazardous substances management (PDF-Download)

-Our assessment system is divided into an assessment of the product's area of use, an evaluation of the materials used and an assessment of the overall product.
+Our assessment system is divided into an assessment of the product's application, an evaluation of the materials used and an assessment of the overall product.

 For example, if we make a bike shirt for children made of synthetic fibers with a large print, then the T-shirt falls into the highest risk class with regard to the application area.
 The synthetic material is at a higher risk for contaminants such as antimony or organotin compounds.
 The large print may also contain plasticizers, thereby increasing the risk.
 But if we use bluesign® approved materials for the shirt, the risk is very low because the use of these materials has already been rigorously controlled.